-Note: If even now you do not see an update for macOS Big Sur, restart your Mac and then go to Software Update section.
+Note: If even now you do not see an update for macOS Big Sur, restart your Mac and then go to the Software Update section

 - Here you can see the macOS Big Sur developer beta option.
 Click Upgrade Now and wait for the download to finish.
 Depending on your internet speed it may take a while.

-How to Install macOS Big Sur Developer Beta 1
+How to install macOS Big Sur 11.5 developer beta 5

 Once the full download completes, you will see a window asking you to start the installation process.

 - Click on Agree (if you do).
 Confirm by clicking Agree again

 - Click on Install. (on my MacBook Pro, it needed 50 GB of free space for installation.
 If required clear some space.)